Sciences

 Know-how and skills

-- master the fundamental concepts in nanoscience and quantum technologies;
+- master the fundamental concepts of nanoscience and quantum technology;

-- know how to use experimental techniques of clean room manufacturing and characterization.
+- know how to use experimental cleanroom manufacturing and characterization techniques.

 Read more